 When you’re meeting with a potential lawyer, ask them about their experience in the Maryland legal community.
 How long have they been practicing law?
 Are they active in any local or state bar associations?
 Do they teach continuing legal education courses to other lawyers?
 Are they considered a “Super Lawyer”, or have they received any other awards?

-These are all indicators that the lawyer is well-respected by their peers and is up-to-date on the latest changes in the law.
+These indicators show that the lawyer is well-respected by their peers and stays up-to-date with the latest changes in the law.
 While an attorney’s reputation doesn’t guarantee success in your case, it’s a good indicator that the lawyer is competent and respected by other lawyers and judges.

 Determine If the Attorney Is Available to Handle Your Case